nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive.md

 ## Customization

-You can override classes to implement your own Nuxeo Drive following the [developper guide](https://github.com/nuxeo/nuxeo-drive/blob/master/DEVELOPERS.md).
+You can override classes to implement your own Nuxeo Drive following the [developer guide](https://github.com/nuxeo/nuxeo-drive/blob/master/DEVELOPERS.md).